 Exercise 4: Plank Hold (50 seconds)

 Hold a forearm plank position with body in a straight line from head to heels.
-Keep core engaged, don’t let hips sag or pike up.
+Keep core engaged, do not let hips sag or pike up.

-Benefits: Builds core strength essential for posture, protects lower back from strain during long study sessions, improves overall stability.
+Benefits: Builds core strength essential for posture, protects lower back from strain during long study sessions hunched over a laptop, improves overall stability.

 Breathing: Breathe steadily throughout the hold.
-Don’t hold your breath.
+Do not hold your breath.

 Modifications: Plank on knees if full plank is too challenging.
 Focus on maintaining a straight line from head to knees.